langfuse/langfuse-examples/applications/vercel-ai-sdk-chat/README.md

 ## Training Flow

 1. Start with `1-without-langfuse` to understand the base app.
-2. Add Langfuse step by step (or compare with `2-with-langfuse` once complete).
+2. Add Langfuse step by step:
-3. Explore traces, prompts, and evaluations in the Langfuse dashboard.
+   - Add Langfuse tracing
+   - Add Langfuse prompt management
+   - Add Langfuse evaluation
+3. Compare your solution with the `2-with-langfuse` folder.

 ## Base Application